top of page

 But they are also… us.

-More than that: they carry what we refused to heal.
-They hold the vibration of our unresolved.
+But more than that - they carry what we refused to heal.
+They hold the vibration of our unresolved pain.
+They are, quite literally, the continuation of our frequency.

 And when something in us says I’m not ready to face that,